-Toasting nuts can save you money, and you can have your own fresh, custom flavor.
-This guide is about toasting nuts
+Toasting nuts can save you money, and you can have your own fresh, custom flavor. this page is about toasting nuts

 October 9, 20041 found this helpful